 This was the kingdom of the East Saxons.

 In July 1939 the government drew up plans to evacuate schoolchildren from cities (fearing they would be killed by German bombing).
 When the war started they were evacuated and sent to live with strangers in rural areas.
 Most soon returned home.
 The children were called evacuees.

 This was formed in 1884.
 It hoped to achieve socialism gradually and democratically.

 In the Middle Ages and for long afterward many towns held annual fairs.
 The fair usually lasted for a few days each year or even a couple of weeks.
 People would come long distances to buy and sell at a fair.
 There were entertainers at a fair as well as stalls selling things.
 In many fairs, the number of stalls gradually fell and the entertainers became more and more common until the fair was just for entertainment.
 In the 19th century, some fairs were closed as the authorities felt they encouraged rowdiness.

 A farthing was a coin worth one-quarter of a penny.
 It was introduced in the 13th century.
-The last farthings were minted in 1961.
+The farthing ceased to be legal tender on 1 January 1961.

 In the 16th century, this was a whalebone frame worn under the dress.

 This was an iron plate placed against the back of a fireplace.
 Otherwise heating the stones behind the fire made them flake.

 Fleet Street, in London, was named after a river that used to flow into the Thames.
 By the beginning of the 20th century, it was the center of the British newspaper industry.
 However, in the 1980s newspapers moved out of the area.